enbytedev/A-Share/README.md

 # LogStop
-Regenerate links to files to prevent their ability to be logged.
-A very simple system to demonstrate batch renaming files on a server to prevent future retrieval.
-Based largely off of Express demo code
+Completely delete files upon token resubmission to prevent their ability to be saved.
+A very simple system to demonstrate kill switches for files on a server to prevent future retrieval.
+Based largely off of Express demo code.

 This was mainly a joke and will not be guaranteed updates!